tw1574/PUI2016_tw1574/HW6_tw1574/README.md

 Work with your group.
 All group members should be authors of the authorea writeup.
 Incorporate your classmate review suggestions.
 ```

+Our paper can be found here - https://www.authorea.com/users/105835/articles/133675/_show_article